Eccodyne/Plant-Watering-System/README.md

 This repository contains the code and build instructions for the "Plant Watering System" Project with the required 3D printing files to be found on Makerworld.com.

 Features:
-- Controls 2 separate water pumps
+- Two separately controllable water pumps
 - Individual watering schedules for each weekday (Monday to Sunday)
 - Customizable watering duration for each pump
-- Saves all settings to the EEPROM of the ESP32 board
+- Saves all settings to the EEPROM of the ESP32 board so nothing gets lost when device is disconnected from power
-- Uses DS3231 RTC module to keep time/date even when device is disconnected from power
+- Uses DS3231 RTC module to keep time/date to trigger watering at the right ime
 - Easy navigation and configuraton via rotary encoder with push button (to enter menus and make settings) and secondary push button (to return from menus)
 - Automatic screen dimming (idle timer can be configured)